Introduction to HPCC Cluster and Linux

 is available here.

-The following gives a short introduction into the basic usage of Nvim-R-Tmux:
+The following gives a short introduction into the basic usage of Nvim-R-Tmux.
+The short overview is on this slide:

 Note, running Nvim from within a tmux session is optional.
-Skip this step if tmux functionality is not required (e.g. reattaching to sessions on remote systems).
+One can skip this step if tmux functionality is not required.
+However, when working on remote systems, the option of re-attaching to terminal sessions is often indispensable.
+When using tmux

 tmux # starts a new tmux session